 I was a studio art minor in college, and I’m still using and applying all the lessons I learned back then.

-My husband and I adopted 4 orphaned kittens when they were only a couple of weeks old.
+Mike and I adopted 4 orphaned kittens when they were only a couple of weeks old.
 They needed constant bottle feeding and care, and if we hadn’t taken them in, they would have died.
 We never intended to own 4 cats, but somewhere along the line we fell in love with the little cuties.
 They’ve enriched our lives, and have kept us laughing nonstop at their funny and adorable antics.

 You: So, Amy, what do you do?

 Me: I do many things.
 I could give you a dozen different answers, and they’d all be true.
 Take your pick:

 I’m a writer, journalist, journaler and occasional blogger.